Yukteshwar Kumar: Controversies and defection

 In July 2022 Kumar joined the Conservative group on Bath and North East Somerset Council.

+In the 2023 Bath and North East Somerset Council election Kumar, standing as a Conservative, was defeated in his bid for re-election by the Liberal Democrats.

 Media commentator

 Kumar is often called by the Indian, British and Chinese media to appear on television and provide opinion on matters related with China and Chinese culture.